-The Trustees utilise the Fund's general-purpose assets and provides benefits for eligible persons through the provision of general-purpose interest-free loans of up to \$7,000, special interest-free loans of up to \$5,000, Christmas loans of up to \$1,500 and, in some situations, cash grants for members experiencing unexpected financial hardships or bereavement.
+The Trustees utilise the Fund's general-purpose assets and provides benefits for eligible persons through the provision of general-purpose interest-free loans of up to \$7,000, special interest-free loans of up to \$5,000, Christmas loans of up to \$2,500 and, in some situations, cash grants for members experiencing unexpected financial hardships or bereavement.
 A principles-based system is applied in determining if a member is permitted to borrow money from the Fund for the general-purpose and special loans.
-The Fund is economically viable for loans and grants; however, the Fund relies on periodic contributions from the RAN Central Canteens Fund (RANCCF) to continue to maintain the level of grants and interest-free loans.
+The Fund is economically viable for loans and grants; however, the Fund relies on periodic contributions from the RAN Central Canteens Fund (RANCCF) through profits from The Navy Anchorage to continue to maintain the level of grants and interest-free loans.